jfyne/live/README.md

     destroyed?: () => void;

     /**
-     * The element's parent LiveView has disconnected from
+     * The element's parent LiveHandler has disconnected from
      * the server
      */
     disconnected?: () => void;

     /**
-     * The element's parent LiveView has reconnected to the
+     * The element's parent LiveHandler has reconnected to the
      * server
      */
     reconnected?: () => void;